NeedfulSoftware/CMakeTutorials/README.md

 ## List of examples

-* Win32Console: a very simple example of how to create a console application for the Windows platform
+* HelloWorld: a very simple example of how to create a console application.

 ## License